-- Discounts rate are determined using a capital asset pricing model to calculate a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the asset. - Risk adjustments specific to the counter parties (including assumptions about credit default rates) are derived from credit risk grading determined by the Company's internal credit management group.

-Volatility used for option pricing model is based on historical volatility of comparable companies.

-Contingent consideration - estimated based on expected cash outflows arising from the forecasted sales and the entities, knowledge of the business and how the current economic environment is likely to impact it.
+- Discounts rate are determined using a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the asset. - Risk adjustments specific to the counter parties (including assumptions about credit default rates) are derived from credit risk grading determined by the Company's internal credit management group - Volatility used for option pricing model is based on historical volatility of comparable companies. - Contingent consideration estimated based on expected cash outflows arising from the forecasted sales and the entities, knowledge of the business and how the current economic environment is likely to impact it.